j84lee/j84lee.github.io/content/post/2021-03-03-Switch-to-Hugo/index.md

 1. I prefer working with the language that I'm more familiar with.

 Therefore, I start looking for other solutions.
 After comparing and trying several static web generators.
 I picked Hugo.
-The reason is sample, it is fast and I find the theme I like.
+The reason is sample.
+Hugo is fast, and I find the theme I like.

 Here is the screenshot for my perverse website.
 Hexo has tens of theme too.
 But I didn't find one fit me needs.
 So, I created my own theme.
-The whole design based on [Material Kit](https://demos.creative-tim.com/material-kit/).
+The design is based on [Material Kit](https://demos.creative-tim.com/material-kit/).

 ![](Screenshot.png)